COSCUP/coscup2011-src/en/contact/index.md

 <p><label>E-mail: <input type="email" name="email" size="30" placeholder="E-mail" required /></label> <input type="submit" value="Subscribe" /></p>
 </form>

+## Official Chat

+COSCUP IRC Chat is located on Freenode.
+You may use your favorite IRC software connect to [chat.freenode.net#coscup](ircs://chat.freenode.net/coscup).
+You may also use the [web chat interface](https://webchat.freenode.net/?channels=coscup) provided by Freenode.

 ## API

 Various information, such as program schedule and list of sponsors, is offered to third-party program via API.
 For more information, please read the [documentation](http://coscup.org/2011/en/api/).